-Gypsy moth, a Eurasian insect that can defoliate oaks, is now established in our area.
-Outbreaks have defoliated trees in our parks but not in recent decades.
+A Eurasian insect introduced in 1869 (Lymantria dispar, formerly known as gypsy moth) is now established in our area.
+Outbreaks have defoliated oaks in our parks, but not in recent decades.
 Emerald ash borer has killed many local ashes; dead and dying trees are evident throughout our area, both along streets and in parks.
 Dutch elm disease as well as chestnut blight have removed many elms and almost all American chestnut from our forest canopies.
-(You can see several mature blight-resistant American chestnuts near the nature center in Potomac Overlook Regional Park in North Arlington.)